PW-mates/zpr-project/README.md

 Tool for synchronizing the contents of directories through a server accessible via ssh.

-Project outcome is to create an application that perform continuous data synchronization of a specified folder between a local PC and a remote Server and implement the following requirements:
+Project outcome is to create an application that perform one-time data synchronization of a specified folder between a local PC and a remote Server and implement the following requirements:

 * Server access via ssh
 * Main functionality should correspond to the Unison functionality